 Placing a small strip between a lawn and a paved patio is another great way of improving drainage, framing the lawn and keeping pests off your lawn.
 Rodents for one will often avoid walking on gravel.

 The disadvantages of gravel

-Patios are there to be used, walked on, lived on.
-As a surface material it is best avoided in bare feet.
-In fact it’s not that nice to walk on in shoes.
+Patios are there to be used, walked on, and lived on.
+As a surface material, it is best avoided in bare feet.
+In fact, it’s not that nice to walk on in shoes.

 It is also easily kicked about and displaced.
 You will find yourself constantly raking it flat and picking up pieces from your lawn or whatever and throwing them back.

 And then onto the real matter in hand here… Garden Furniture!

 Can you put garden tables and chairs on gravel?